-Getting there: The Museum is located near the northwest corner of Exposition Park, just northwest of the Museum of Science & Industry and the IMAX theater, and north of the Los Angeles Coliseum. / From Hollywood & Vine, take the Hollywood (101) Freeway south (about five miles) to the Harbor (110) Freeway south, then go south (about three more miles) on the Harbor Freeway, to the Exposition Boulevard exit.
+Getting there: The Museum is located near the northwest corner of Exposition Park, just northwest of the Museum of Science & Industry and north of the Los Angeles Coliseum. / From Hollywood & Vine, take the Hollywood (101) Freeway south (about five miles) to the Harbor (110) Freeway south, then go south (about three more miles) on the Harbor Freeway, to the Exposition Boulevard exit.
 Go west on Exposition Boulevard, and the museum will be on your left (south) side.

 [For more information on this subject, you can access the Museum's official website at: http://www.lam.mus.ca.us.]

 Looking for something in particular?
 Search the Seeing-Stars website!